Economy of Cape Verde

-The economy of Cape Verde is a service-oriented economy that is focused on commerce, trade, transport and public services.
-Cape Verde is a small archipelagic nation that lacks resources and has experienced severe droughts.
+Cape Verde has a developing economy that is service-oriented with a focus on commerce, trade, transport and public services.
+It is a small archipelagic nation that lacks resources and has experienced severe droughts.
 Agriculture is made difficult by lack of rain and is restricted to only four islands for most of the year.
 Cape Verde's economy has been steadily growing since the late 1990s, and it is now officially considered a country of average development, being only the second African country to have achieved such transition, after Botswana in 1994.
 Cape Verde has significant cooperation with Portugal at every level of the economy, which has led it to link its currency (the Cape Verdean escudo) first to the Portuguese escudo and, in 1999, to the euro.

-Resources
+Overview

 About 75% of food is imported.
 Cape Verde annually runs a high trade deficit, financed by foreign aid and remittances from emigrants; remittances constitute a supplement to GDP of more than 20%.
 Economic reforms, launched by the new democratic government in 1991, are aimed at developing the private sector and attracting foreign investment to diversify the economy.
 Since 1991, the policies the government has pursued include an open welcome to foreign investors and a far-reaching privatization program.

 Fish and shellfish are plentiful, and small quantities are exported.
 Cape Verde has cold storage and freezing facilities as well as fish processing plants in Mindelo, Praia, and on Sal.
 However, the fishing potential, mostly lobster and tuna, is not fully exploited.

 The economy is service-oriented, with commerce, transport, and public services accounting for almost 70% of the GDP.
 Although nearly 35% of the population lives in rural areas, the share of agriculture in GDP in 2010 was only 9.2% (up from 8.9% in 1995); of the 1998 total, fishing accounts for 1.5%.

 The Cape Verdean government established the top priorities for development as the promotion of a market economy and of the private sector; the development of tourism, light manufacturing industries, and fisheries; and the development of transport, communications, and energy facilities.
 In 1994-95 Cape Verde received a total of about U.S.$50 million in foreign investments, of which 50% was in industry, 19% in tourism, and 31% in fisheries and services.
 Prospects for 2000 depend heavily on the maintenance of aid flows, remittances, and the momentum of the government's development program.